everythingpython/everythingpython.github.io/_notes/Public/Not_Python/System Design/Napkin Math/Reddit.md

 I was still a little fuzzy about what worked by way of Napkin Math for Reddit, so I Grokked a little more and it was actually helpful :

 ---

->**Making It Less Fuzzy**
+**Making It Less Fuzzy**

->
->Think of Reddit as a giant beehive: you don’t count every bee, but you can guess the swarm size, honey output, or buzzing intensity.
+Think of Reddit as a giant beehive: you don’t count every bee, but you can guess the swarm size, honey output, or buzzing intensity.
 Napkin math factors should:

->
->  - Be countable (users, posts, requests—not response times or UI elements).
+  - Be countable (users, posts, requests—not response times or UI elements).
->  - Be big-picture (platform-wide, not subreddit-specific or feature-specific).
+  - Be big-picture (platform-wide, not subreddit-specific or feature-specific).
-> - Answer a “how much” or “how many” question you’d scribble down in a chat.
+ - Answer a “how much” or “how many” question you’d scribble down in a chat.

 ---

 This was excellent.
 Okay, now I was starting to understand what qualified for Napkin math.